Ian-MacGregor/DyalogDockerARM64/README.md

 ## Building the dyalog-ARM container

-Somehow, this information was left out of the official container project's readme.
+This information is not present in the official container project's readme but I think some might find it useful:

 Execute the following command from a path containing this project's files to generate a Docker image called "dyalog-ARM":

 `docker build --platform linux/arm/v7 -t dyalog-ARM .`

 NOTE: The trailing period is important!

+You can also use Docker Compose to build this container with a Docker Compose YAML file if you include something like the following in your YAML:

+`version: '3.8'
+services:
+  dyalog-arm:
+    build:
+      context: .
+      platforms:
+        - linux/arm/v7
+    image: dyalog-ARM`

 ## General Information About Using This Container: